dreamineering/business-administration/docs/meta/playbook/sales/README.md

 # Sales

-Gensolve flies in the face of commmon wisdom, focus one thing do that thing really well.
+Gensolve flies in the face of common wisdom, focus on one thing do one thing well.

-Is it the products problem or just that the buyers don't have the sophistication to take in the big picture?
+Is it a product problem? or just that customers don't have the sophistication to take in the big picture?

 Using GPM and Gensolve Operations to create a **data-driven** sales process to track how many are coming in, how good are we at converting.